joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 | **Relic**     | Codebase still contains endpoints for a retired payment partner (SportPay), unused for nine months, but never cleaned up. | Identify, archive, and safely delete old endpoints.  |
 | **Bet**       | Fast-tracked "Buy Now, Pay Later" feature shipped behind a toggle, with no refund logic, review before next quarter.      | Reassess, build missing logic or sunset as needed.   |

-A one-page liability map like this turns back-room technical complaints into a crisp, shared plan, making the next actions, and their urgency, obvious to both teams and leadership.
+This one-page map turns technical complaints into a shared plan.
+Next actions and urgency become obvious to everyone.

 ## Keeping the map up to date

-Once you've got liability mapping up and running, the next challenge is making sure it stays sharp.
+Once you've got liability mapping up and running, the next challenge is making sure it stays up to date.
 Any system like this, left unchecked, starts to drift, labels blur, maps go stale, and before long, people slip back into calling everything "debt".
 The real work is keeping your categories clear and the map relevant.

-- Start by being ruthless about labels.
-Every item gets a single class, the one that demands the earliest safe fix.
-If something feels like it straddles drag and hazard, push the team to pick.
-The discipline is worth it: forcing a decision means you always know what needs doing first, instead of hedging with dual priorities that never get tackled.
+- Be ruthless with labels.
+One item, one class whichever needs fixing first.
+If something straddles drag and hazard, pick one.
+This discipline ensures you know what to tackle first, not hedge with dual priorities.

-- Second, treat every label as perishable.
-Nothing should linger on your map indefinitely.
-Set a policy: every entry expires after twelve months unless it's actively reviewed and renewed.
-This keeps the map a reflection of current risk, not a dusty archive of old fears and half-forgotten tickets.
+- Labels expire.
+Set a twelve-month limit entries disappear unless actively renewed.
+This keeps the map current, not an archive of old worries.

-- Finally, make the map a living artefact.
-Store it right alongside your architecture decision records, in the same repo your engineers already use.
-This transparency acts as a vaccine against hand-wavy "debt" arguments and makes the whole process less about finger-pointing and more about building shared understanding.
+- Store the map with your architecture decision records in the repo engineers use daily.
+Transparency prevents opinion based debt arguments and builds shared understanding.

 Keeping the map honest isn't about more process, it's about small, consistent acts of clarity: pick a label, expire old entries, and keep the map where everyone can see it.
 That's how you ensure the liability map keeps earning its place as a real decision tool, not just another forgotten spreadsheet.